vortexmakes/RKH/doc/readme.txt

 \n
 where:
 \n
-	- \e \b name =	"J".
+	- \b name =	"J".
 Pseudostate name.
 Represents the junction pseudostate structure.
-	- \e \b id =	"0".
+	- \b id =	"0".
 The value of state ID.
-	- \e \b action =	"NULL".
+	- \b action =	"NULL".
 Pointer to transition action.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b target =	"S3".
+	- \b target =	"S3".
 Pointer to target state.

 \n According to "my" state diagram the declaration of shallow history pseudostate "H" looks as follow: